apostrophecms/apostrophe-documentation/howtos/getting-started/create-your-own-project.md

+---
-# Create your own project, separate from the sandbox
+title: "Create your own project, separate from the sandbox"
+---

 You can easily create your own open source or private Apostrophe project using apostrophe-sandbox as a starting point.
 Here's how we do it (supposing the project name is `myproject`):